"Moony, Wormtail, Padfoot, and Prongs. We owe them so much."

-Harry spends the weekend in hospital, Lupin returns to class and tells Harry about dementors, and Fred and George give Harry the Marauder’s Map.
-Harry uses a secret passage to join Ron and Hermione in Hogsmeade, they overhear a teachers’ conversation, and learn that Black is believed to have betrayed Harry’s parents and is his godfather.
+Harry spends the weekend in the hospital wing, Professor Lupin returns to class and tells Harry about Dementors, and Fred and George Weasley give Harry the Marauder’s Map.
+Harry uses a secret passage to join Ron and Hermione in Hogsmeade, they overhear a teachers’ conversation, and learn that Sirius Black is believed to have betrayed Harry’s parents and is his godfather.

 Calendar and Dates

-The action of the chapter begins the day after Gryffindor-Hufflepuff and continues through the afternoon of the day of the second Hogsmeade visit.
+The action of the chapter begins the day after Gryffindor play Hufflepuff's Quidditch Team and continues through the afternoon of the day of the second Hogsmeade visit - from November into December.

 Interesting facts and notes